zprough/audiobookbay-automated/README.md

 # AudiobookBay Automated

 AudiobookBay Automated is a lightweight web application designed to simplify audiobook management.
-It allows users to search [**AudioBook Bay**](https://audiobookbay.lu/) for audiobooks and send magnet links directly to a designated **qBittorrent** client.
+It allows users to search [**AudioBook Bay**](https://audiobookbay.lu/) for audiobooks and send magnet links directly to a designated **qBittorrent or Transmission** client.

 ## How It Works
 - **Search Results**: Users search for audiobooks.
 The app grabs results from AudioBook Bay and displays results with the **title** and **cover image**, along with two action links:
   1. **More Details**: Opens the audiobook's page on AudioBook Bay for additional information.
-  2. **Download to Server**: Sends the audiobook to your configured qBittorrent client for downloading.
+  2. **Download to Server**: Sends the audiobook to your configured torrent client for downloading.

-- **Magnet Link Generation**: When a user selects "Download to Server," the app generates a magnet link from the infohash displayed on AudioBook Bay and sends it to the qBittorrent client.
+- **Magnet Link Generation**: When a user selects "Download to Server," the app generates a magnet link from the infohash displayed on AudioBook Bay and sends it to the torrent client.
 Along with the magnet link, the app assigns:
   - A **category label** for organizational purposes.
   - A **save location** for downloaded files.

 > **Note**: This app does not download or move any material itself (including torrent files).
-It only searches AudioBook Bay and facilitates magnet link generation for qBittorrent.
+It only searches AudioBook Bay and facilitates magnet link generation for torrent.

 ## Features
 - **Search Audiobook Bay**: Easily search for audiobooks by title or keywords.
 - **View Details**: Displays book titles and covers with quickly links to the full details on AudioBook Bay.
-- **Basic Download Status Page**: Monitor the download status of items in your qBittorrent client that share the specified category assigned.
+- **Basic Download Status Page**: Monitor the download status of items in your torrent client that share the specified category assigned.
-- **No AudioBook Bay Account Needed**: The app automatically generates magnet links from the displayed infohashes and push them to your qBittorrent client for downloading.
+- **No AudioBook Bay Account Needed**: The app automatically generates magnet links from the displayed infohashes and push them to your torrent client for downloading.
-- **Automatic Folder Organization**: Once the download is complete, qBittorrent will automatically move the downloaded audiobook files to your save location.
+- **Automatic Folder Organization**: Once the download is complete, torrent will automatically move the downloaded audiobook files to your save location.
 Audiobooks are organized into subfolders named after the AudioBook Bay title, making it easy for [**Audiobookshelf**](https://www.audiobookshelf.org/) to automatically add completed downloads to its library.